Domain Generalization using Causal Matching: A Causal View of Domain Generalization

 \subsection{Past work: Learning common representation}

-Using our model, we now compare the proposed invariance condition to three main representation learning objectives: domain-invariant, class-conditional domain-invariant, and invariant-optimal-classifier representations.

-\xhdr{Domain-invariant representations.} The goal is to learn a representation $\vecphi$ such that its distribution $P(\vecphi(\vecx))$ is the same across domains~\cite{muandet2013domain,li2018adversarialfeature, ganin2016dann}, assuming that the ideal representation ($X_C$) is independent of domain.
-However, using d-separation on the SCM from \figref{fig:scm-withnoise}, $Y \indep D$ is not sufficient since $O$ blocks the path between $X_C$ and $D$.
-While ~\cite{zhao2019learninginvariant, johansson2019supportdomaininvariant} argue that this condition fails when $Y$ is correlated with $D$, our analysis shows that domain-invariant methods require a stronger condition that both class label and actual objects sampled be independent of domain.

-\xhdr{Class-conditional domain-invariant $\vecphi$.} As a better objective, class-conditional methods by ~\cite{li2018conddomaingen, ghifary2016scatter, li2018adversarialcada, gong2016domainadapt} aim to obtain representations such that $P(\vecphi(\vecx^{(d)})|Y)$ is the same across domains, through minimizing distribution divergence measures.
-However, even in the ideal case where we observe $Y_{true}$, d-separation on the SCM reveals that $X_C \not \indep D|Y_{true}$ due to a path through $O$.
-Thus, having the same distribution per class is not consistent with properties of $X_C$.

-The above discussion indicates that prior representation learning methods optimize an incorrect objective: even with infinite data across domains, they will not learn the true $X_C$.
-We state it formally as a corollary with its proof in the section~\ref{app:proofcorr1}.
+Using the SCM, we now compare the proposed invariance condition to domain-invariant and class-conditional domain-invariant objectives. d-separation results show that both these objectives are incorrect: in particular, the class-conditional objective $\vecphi(\vecx) \indep D|Y$ is not satisfied by $X_C$, ($X_C \not \indep D|Y_{true}$) due to a path through $O$.
+Even with infinite data across domains, they will not learn the true $X_C$.
+The proof is in Suppl.~\ref{app:proofcorr1}.

-\begin{restatable}{corollary}{othermethodscor} The conditions enforced by domain-invariant ($\vecphi(x)\indep D$) or class-conditional domain-invariant ($\vecphi(x) \indep D | Y$) methods are not satisfied by the causal representation $X_C$.
-Thus, without additional assumptions, the set of representations that satisfy any of these conditions does not contain $X_C$, even as $n\rightarrow \infty$. \end{restatable} \xhdr{Invariant-optimal-classifier $\vecphi$.} Recently,~\cite{arjovsky2019irm, ahuja2020irmgames} assume that $P(Y|X_C)$ remains the same across domains and thus a single classifier over the optimal $\vecphi(\vecx)$ should be optimal for all domains.
-That is, $Y \indep D |\vecphi(\vecx)$ which is also satisfied by $X_C$ in the SCM.
-However, enforcing this condition is difficult in practice and thus the resultant method is restricted to a linear classifier over $\vecphi$.
-To this end, we propose a simple condition that supports any architecture and is consistent with the SCM.
+\begin{restatable}{proposition}{othermethodscor} The conditions enforced by domain-invariant ($\vecphi(x)\indep D$) or class-conditional domain-invariant ($\vecphi(x) \indep D | Y$) methods are not satisfied by the causal representation $X_C$.
+Thus, without additional assumptions, the set of representations that satisfy any of these conditions does not contain $X_C$, even as $n\rightarrow \infty$. \end{restatable}